Health issues in athletics: Heat illness

-Injury

-Sports injuries are often the result of overuse or trauma to a part of the body.
+Sport injuries are always the result of overuse or trauma to a part of the body.
 An issue unique to youth athletics is that the participants' bones are still growing, making them especially at risk for injury.
 Around 8,000 children are rushed to the emergency room daily because of sports injuries.
 High school athletes sustain approximately 715,000 injuries annually.
 In American football, for instance, five times as many catastrophic injuries happen in high school as in college-level competition.
 Injuries include heat illness and dehydration, concussions, and trauma-related deaths.
 Heat illnesses are a rising concern in youth athletics.
 These illnesses include heat syncope, muscle cramps, heat exhaustion, heat stroke and exertional hyponatremia.
 Each year, high school athletes sustain 300,000 head injuries, of which 90% are concussions.
 By the start of high school, 53% of athletes will have already suffered a concussion, but fewer than 50% of them say anything because they are concerned they will be removed from play.
 Ice hockey, soccer, lacrosse, wrestling and basketball have a high risk of concussion, with football carrying the most risk.
 A history of concussion in a football player can contribute to sports-related sudden death.

 Prevention

 To prevent an injury, proper warm-up is extremely important, because it lets athletes increase their heart rates.
 According to an article by nsmi.org.uk: "Warming up before a sport" they state that, "The warm-up should gently prepare the body for exercises by gradually increasing the heart rate and circulation; this will loosen the joints and increase blood flow to the muscles" (Warming 1).
 Proper warm-up also increases muscle temperature.
 Warm muscles are less susceptible to injuries because they can contract more forcefully and relax more quickly.
 As a result, both speed and strength can be enhanced.
 Also, the probability of over-stretching a muscle and causing injury is much lower.
 Warm-ups also increase body and blood temperature, which allows more oxygen to reach the muscles, improves muscle elasticity, and reduces the risk of strains and pulls.
 Other forms of prevention include strengthening muscles, increasing flexibility, taking breaks, weight training, and playing safe.
 Mental preparation is also important before practice or games.
 Clearing the mind and visualizing skills and strategy can relax the athlete's muscles and build concentration.
 Along with mental preparation, drinking plenty of water before games is very important.
 Staying hydrated is how to prevent injuries like heat illness.

+Physical therapy for sports injuries is an essential aspect of recovery for athletes participating in different sporting activities.
+It also helps people to maintain form and optimal physical condition.